Visitor information – Cranbourne

-Discover the bushland and the spectacular Australian Garden at the Royal Botanic Gardens Cranbourne.
+Discover the bushland and the spectacular Australian Garden at Royal Botanic Gardens Victoria's Cranbourne Gardens.

 We collect millions of high-quality seeds from native plant species within Victoria for long-term storage, research and restoration programs.

 Our scientists work to maintain biological diversity, including genetic variation, essential for functional ecosystems and the long-term viability of species.

 Our research helps to identify, document and combat environmental weeds that pose a threat native ecosystems and biodiversity.

 Botanic gardens throughout the world play a significant role in helping scientists and the public understand the evolution and history of plants, their present day uses as well as what the future may hold for plants in natural environments.
 Across our two locations at Melbourne and Cranbourne, our experienced horticulture teams manage 45 plant collections as well as a significant area of precious bushland at Cranbourne Gardens.
 All of our collections feature plant labels which show each plant's scientific name comprised of a genus and species.

 Our horticultural and environmental research is focused on responding to future challenges such as water availability and changing climatic conditions and looking at how these may impact on plant and landscape conservation within the gardens.

 At both Cranbourne and Melbourne our land management teams focus on irrigation management, finding alternate water sources, water quality and biodiversity of the lakes system; reducing weeds, protecting plants against pests and diseases and managing soils.

 We are constantly striving to improve irrigation efficiency, stormwater treatment, lake ecosystems and water quality in the lake system.
 Recently the Working Wetlands project was completed at Melbourne Gardens, reducing reliance on potable water by 40%.